Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

+While the ``standard" case for all three BPs is well beyond experimental reach at KamLAND2-Zen experiment, the ``non-standard" case, i.e.\ in the presence of the dim-6 operator with a relatively low scale {$\Lambda \sim 10\, \si{\tera\electronvolt}$} can be reached.
+Such a detection would have consequences for models explaining the BAU, including our set-up: {In all three BPs (BP1, 3, and 5), } the BAU cannot be explained through LG via RHN oscillation in the presence of the dim-6 operator $\mathcal{O}_6$, even for low reheating temperatures $T_{\mathrm{rh}} = \SI{600}{\giga\electronvolt}$, as indicated by the green dash-dotted lines.
+We expect a similar behavior for most of the RHN parameter space, given e.g.~by the parameters in the CI parametrization, as the rate of the dim-6 operator scales like $\expval{\Gamma_6} \sim T_{\mathrm{rh}}^5/\Lambda^4$, which is very large for small values of $\Lambda$ and high reheating temperatures.
 Note that the exclusion of most of the parameter space remains true if one includes other $\Tilde{L}$NC interactions like gauge scatterings or $1\leftrightarrow2$ scatterings, as they can only enhance the rate and drive the system closer to equilibrium.
 Their effect can change the size and position of the enhancement, which we leave for future work.
 Furthermore, similar conclusions should apply for other higher-dimensional operators or in specific UV completions as long as they do not have any additional $\Tilde{L}$NV interactions or an asymmetry generation mechanism of their own.
 Asymmetry generation can happen e.g.\ for the RHN self-interactions in \cite{Astros:2024yee}, for which the Lagrangian is $\Tilde{L}$NV, even at high temperatures.